Fromm helps No. 3 Georgia trounce Tennessee 43-14

 But the Volunteers made this one interesting for a while.

 Tennessee freshman quarterback Brian Maurer made his first career start and sparked an offense that had stumbled and staggered through the first month of the season.
-Pruitt wouldn’t say whether Maurer would start again next week or if the Vols might go back to Jarrett Guarantano, who started the first four games.

-“I’ll have to watch film,” Pruitt said.
-“I don’t know.
-I think Brian competed really hard.
-I thought Jarrett did a good job when he was in there.
-It was good for both of them.”
+After gaining just 239 yards in a 34-3 loss to No. 10 Florida two weeks ago, Tennessee matched that total by halftime Saturday.

 Jennings had seven catches for 114 yards, and Callaway caught three passes for 105 yards.
 Maurer was 14 of 28 for 259 yards with an interception to go along with his two touchdowns.